sparshmaheshwari11/LNMInteract/README.md

-<H1 align ="center" > LNM Connect  </h1>
+<H1 align ="center" > LNM Interact </h1>
 <h5  align ="center">
-Fullstack open source blogging application made with MongoDB, Express, React & Nodejs (MERN) with the Aim to use it for college specific purposes only particular college students can access only .</h5>
+Fullstack open source blogging application made with MongoDB, Express, React & Nodejs (MERN) with the aim to use it for college specific purposes provided the condition that only particular college authorized students can access.</h5>
 <br/>

   * [Configuration and Setup](#configuration-and-setup)